 Banana cakes in general are delightful and a staple recipe in any home baker's repertoire, just like my moist banana sheet cake.

 An eggless banana cake however is ideal for those of you who prefer to bake without eggs.
-If that's you, you'll also love this vegan coconut cake and egg free brownies!
+If you prefer to bake one layer cake recipes, this recipe is perfect!

 If you need a recipe for a party or gathering of friends and family who cannot consume eggs, this moist banana cake recipe is perfect to make and serve for them.